Chapter 3 - Educational Policies

 Part 4.
 Student-Sponsored Forums

 Students shall have the right to assemble, to select speakers, and to discuss issues of their choice.
 The college or university shall establish reasonable time, place, and manner restrictions to assure that the assembly does not substantially disrupt the work of the college or university or interfere with the opportunity of other students to obtain an education or otherwise infringe upon the rights of others.
-Such regulations must not be used as a means of censorship.
+Such restrictions must not be used as a means of censorship.
 The president or designee may prohibit any forum when there is a likelihood of harm to individuals or damage to property if the event is held.
-Prior to any such prohibition, the president shall make his or her best effort to consult with the student association.
+To the extent possible, the president shall consult with the student association.

 Part 5.
 Student Publications

-Student-funded publications must be free of censorship and advance approval of copy.
+Student-funded media (print, broadcast and electronic forms) must be free of censorship and advance approval of copy.
 Their editors and managers shall be free to develop their own editorial and news coverage policies.
-Editors, managers, and contributors of student publications shall be protected from arbitrary suspension and removal because of student, faculty, administrative, or public disapproval of editorial policy or content.
-The student fee allocation process must not be used as a means of editorial control of student-funded publications.
-All student publications must explicitly state on the editorial page that the opinions there expressed are not necessarily those of the college, university, system, or student body.
+Editors, managers, and contributors of student media shall be protected from arbitrary suspension and removal because of student, faculty, administrative, or public disapproval of editorial policy or content.
+The student fee allocation process must not be used as a means of editorial control of student-funded media.
+All student media must explicitly state that the opinions expressed are not necessarily those of the college, university, Minnesota State or student body.

 Part 6.
 Student Policies